deepmedia/Transcoder/README.md

 ## Listening for events

-Transcoding will happen on a background thread, but we will send updates through the `MediaTranscoder.Listener` interface, which can be applied when building the request:
+Transcoding will happen on a background thread, but we will send updates through the `TranscoderListener` interface, which can be applied when building the request:

 ```java